 Acknowledging that buying a home is not easy—respondents ranked it the second-most stressful major life decision—Dunning suggests it’s worth it, citing multiple reasons that make homeownership attractive.

 “We do it because we believe that it will make us better off than if we rent (but) we also buy homes because we see non-financial advantages,” he said.

 One of the top non-financial reasons cited by Canadians was having a “stable” home base.

 Among those planning to make a home purchase in the next year, the survey found approximately eight out of 10 are aware of the new stress test requirements.

-QUICK EXPLAINER: In recent years the federal government has introduced stress tests for virtually all almost new prime mortgages to ensure borrowers are able to meet their monthly payment obligations in times of economic stress, like fast rising rates.
-For insured mortgages (typically where the down payment is less than 20 percent), the mortgage is tested at the Bank of Canada’s benchmark 5-year posted rate, which is currently 5.19%.
-For uninsured mortgages funded by federally regulated financial institutions, the mortgage is tested at the greater of the 5-year posted rate or two percentage points above the borrower’s contract rate.
+QUICK EXPLAINER: In recent years the federal government has introduced stress tests for virtually all almost new prime mortgages to ensure borrowers are able to meet their monthly payment obligations in times of economic stress, like fast-rising rates.
+For insured mortgages (typically where the down payment is less than 20%), the mortgage is tested at the Bank of Canada’s benchmark five-year posted rate, which is currently 5.19%.
+For uninsured mortgages funded by federally regulated financial institutions, the mortgage is tested at the greater of the five-year posted rate or two percentage points above the borrower’s contract rate.
 Provincially regulated lenders, like credit unions, are not bound by these rules on uninsured mortgages.

 Those polled were of two minds about the stress test rules.

 On the one hand, respondents agreed (answering 6.84 on a scale of one to 10, with 10 being “strongly agree”) that the stress tests will achieve their stated objective to “ensure that homebuyers will still be able to afford their homes if interest rates rise by a large amount in the future.”